What Are Interchange Fees and Current UK Regulations?

 What kind of cards have the highest interchange fees?

-Cross-border transactions in which the card is keyed in have the highest interchange fees.
+Cross-border transactions using a credit card that’s being keyed in have the highest interchange fees.
 For UK businesses, this means that online sales to EU customers can be much more costly to process than in-person sales to UK customers.

 Written by: